mmistakes/minimal-mistakes/_posts/2019-06-07-make-a-great-product-out-of-your-product-proposal.md

 ### 6.1 Time and material estimate

-First is the time and material estiamte.
+First is the time and material estimate.
 Expect that a product team will have between 1 to 10 people at any given time.
 Anything more than 10 is becoming at risk of too much communication overhead.
 It is probably wiser to reduce the team size and reduce the set of features.
 If that's no possible, then consider splitting the product into two products.

 Blended market hourly rates for outsourced people in India, Philippines, or Eastern Europe will range from $20 to $80.
 If the work is performed on site in US/Canada/Europe, expect to pay $60 to $250.
 Anything more than that you are most likely paying overhead costs to the staffing agency/consulting company.
 For instance, it is not unheard of to see hourly rates in the $1,000+ range for partners in prestigious consulting firms (similar to top law firms).

 ### 6.2 Fixed cost estimate

-The main advantage of a fixed cost estimate (e.g., borken down by phase) is its simplicity.
+The main advantage of a fixed cost estimate (e.g., broken down by phase) is its simplicity.
 The main drawback is that building a product is akin to doing research - the outcomes are always uncertain.
-While the time and material estimate is biased in favor of the people doing the work (because more time means more money), the fixed cost estiamte is biased in favor of the company purchasing the services, as long as the bar on quality is maintained (which unfortunately is often not the case).
+While the time and material estimate is biased in favor of the people doing the work (because more time means more money), the fixed cost estimate is biased in favor of the company purchasing the services, as long as the bar on quality is maintained (which unfortunately is often not the case).

 ### 6.3 Target and cap cost